AiJared/DSA_in_python/README.md

 2. Search for an arbitrary values
 3. Insert values at any point into the structure
 4. Delete values in the structure.

+Let's look at how these structures are implemented on arrays to some detail starting with access.

+Elements in an array are identifies using a value known as an <b>index</b>.
+We use this index to access and read values in an array.
+Most programming languages follow a zero based numbering system when it comes to indexing an array.
+All this means is that the first index value is zero and not one.
+Generally speaking when an array is declared a base amount of contiguous memory is allocated as the array is stored.
+Computers refer to memory through the use of an <b>address</b>.

+Instead of keeping the reference to all the memory allocated for an array, the array only has to store the address of the first location.
+Because the memory is contiguous, using the base address, the array can calculate the address of any value by using the index position of that value as an offset.

+Let's take a look at an example:

+Let's say we want to create an array of integers and each integer takes a certain amount of space in memory which we will call <b>M</b>.
+Let's also assume we know how many elements we are going to create so the size of the array is some number of elements we call <b>N</b>.
+The total amount of space we need to allocate is <b>N * M</b>.
+If the array keeps track of the location where the first element is held, let's say <b>M0</b>, then it has all the information it need to find the locations of all the other values in the memory.

+When accessing a value in an array we use the index.
+To get the value of the array we use the 0 index, to get the second we use the index value 1 and so on.